-To maintain a mix of 'stepped' habits including a no-people/dog zone; to maintain an area for public events; to establish a clear point where the Town Park ends and the Green begins.
+- To maintain a mix of 'stepped' habitats including a no-people/dog zone; - to maintain an area for public events; - commemorative trees people are encouraged to donate to the concept of tree planting in memory of people but no signs will be erected.
+We strongly try to avoid a system of particular trees being dedicated to particular individuals.